What fractional CTO support is and what it is not

 Common pitfalls and how to avoid them

 - Unclear scope.
-Fix by defining outcomes, cadence, and deliverables in writing.
+Define outcomes, cadence, and deliverables in writing.

 - Shared decision rights.
-Fix by naming a single owner for each outcome.
+Name one owner for each outcome and escalation path.

 - Too many initiatives.
-Fix by forcing stop decisions every month.
+Force stop decisions every month to protect focus.

 - Tool-first thinking.
-Fix by approving outcomes first, then selecting tools.
+Approve outcomes and operating constraints before selecting tools.

 Need fractional CTO support without the hiring delay

-If your priorities are clear but execution is not, a working session will surface the risks, the constraints, and a focused plan leaders can run in the next 30 days.
+If priorities are clear but execution is not, a working session will surface the risks, constraints, and next 30 day plan leadership runs immediately.

 Book a consultation